pheyvaer/http-server/README.md

 For example, when you do a request to `http://localhost:8080/test` with Accept header `text/turtle;q=0.5, application/n-triples`, the server looks for the file `/test.nt`.

+Trailing slashes are not added by default, i.e., `/test` does not become `/test/`.
+In case you want this behaviour you can enable it via `--trailing`.
+However, this also means that, for example, when you do a request to `http://localhost:8080/test` with Accept header `text/turtle`, the server looks for the file `/test/index.ttl`.

 # Development

 Checkout this repository locally, then: